u9520107/assem/README.md

 # Assem
-It Just a generalized modular combiner for Universal Javascript, and advocates to develop the complex system for Domain-Driven Design.
+It's just a generalized modular combiner for Universal Javascript, and advocates to develop the complex system for Domain-Driven Design.

 # Features
 * Module lifecycle